Orelbenr/cryptopals-writeups/Set4_Stream_crypto_and_randomness/README.md

 $$ c_{1} \oplus c_{2} = p_{target} $$

 As desired...

 We start by detecting the prefix length.
-Because the cipher is a stream cipher, we just look for the index where the encryption of different plaintexts differ:
+Because the cipher is a stream cipher, we just look for the index where the encryption of different plaintexts differs:
 ```python
 def detect_prefix_length(oracle: Oracle) -> int:
     c1 = oracle.encode(b'A' * 5)